Let's be honest — not every audience wants to hear from you.

 "We all care about safety and stability."

-Skeptical audiences don’t trust conclusions.
+Skeptical audiences don't trust conclusions.
+They trust process.

 Walk them through what you explored, what you learned, and what changed because people spoke up.